jemrobinson/advent-of-code/README.md

 ## Running tests

 To run the tests for a particular year: `uv run task test2025`.
+To run the tests for all years: `uv run task test`.

 ## Running solutions

 To run the solutions for a particular year: `uv run task solve2025`.
+To run the solutions for all years: `uv run task solve`.

 ## Running single solution